 I advise everyone who is upset with the angry partisanship of our era to pick up a copy of The Whiskey Rebellion: George Washington, Alexander Hamilton, and the Frontier Rebels Who Challenged America’s Newfound Sovereignty by William Hogeland.
 An eye-opening read.

+The challenges we’re facing right now aren’t new to our country.
 The United States has always experienced difficult times.
 It’s helpful to go back in history to understand that we have survived much worse.